Gelett Burgess

 Frank Gelett Burgess (January 30, 1866 – September 18, 1951) was an American artist, art critic, poet, author and humorist.
-An important figure in the San Francisco Bay Area literary renaissance of the 1890s, particularly through his iconoclastic little magazine, The Lark, he is best known as a writer of nonsense verse, such as "The Purple Cow," and for introducing French modern art to the United States in an essay titled "The Wild Men of Paris."
-He was the author of the popular Goops books, and he coined the term "blurb."
+He was an important figure in the San Francisco Bay Area literary renaissance of the 1890s, particularly through his iconoclastic little magazine, The Lark, and association with The Crowd literary group.
+He is best known as a writer of nonsense verse, such as "The Purple Cow", and for introducing French modern art to the United States in an essay titled "The Wild Men of Paris."
+He was the illustrator of the Goops murals, in Coppa's restaurant, in the Montgomery Block and author of the popular Goops books.
+Burgess coined the term "blurb."

 Early life

 Born in Boston, Burgess was "raised among staid, conservative New England gentry".
 He attended the Massachusetts Institute of Technology, graduating with a B.S. in 1887.
 After graduation, Burgess fled conservative Boston for the livelier bohemia of San Francisco, where he worked as a draftsman for the Southern Pacific Railroad.
 In 1891, he was hired by the University of California at Berkeley as an instructor of topographical drawing.